numgeom/cgns4m/README.md

 ### Note for MATLAB on Microsoft Windows

-On Microsoft Windows, CGNS4m requires MATLAB and Microsoft Visual C++.
-After installing Visual C++, just run `mex -setup` in MATLAB to choose Visual C++ as the compiler, and then build CGNS4m using `startup_cgns4m`.
+On Microsoft Windows, CGNS4m requires MATLAB and [Microsoft Visual Studio](https://visualstudio.microsoft.com/) (the free community edition suffices).
+After installing Visual Studio, just run `mex -setup` in MATLAB to choose Visual C++ as the compiler, and then build CGNS4m using `startup_cgns4m`.

 For typical users working with unstructured meshes, it would be sufficient to use the high-level functions `readcgns.m` and `writecgns.m` to